-10. Public Affairs Officer (PAO) Community Considerations
+9. Public Affairs Officer (PAO) Community Considerations

-- a.
+a.
 PAOs use public communication skills, strategies and tactics to support a commander's objectives.
 Career progression produces senior PAOs who can lead an organization's public communication enterprise and who demonstrate an awareness of and ability to navigate the information environment to achieve desired communication end states.
 Successful senior PAOs communicate strategically, demonstrate critical thinking, conduct thorough problem analysis, execute tactically, and provide astute counsel to flag officers and staffs.
 Providing direct public communication support to three- and four-star flag and general officers, and senior executives, including political appointees, and leadership of public communication efforts across large organizations at Echelons I and II are the pinnacles of a PAO's career.
-As such, sustained superior performance in diverse billets, particularly direct senior leader support, operational staffs, community leadership, Washington, D.C. headquarters, and joint staffs indicates strong potential for future success, keeping in mind that an officer's career track may not include all desired career milestones due to the recently enacted career milestone and progression model. - b.
-PAOs who have a successful track record of sustained superior performance and an increasing and progressive scope of responsibilities in diverse assignments providing strategic-level counsel to two- and three-star leaders, and experience in numbered fleet, or lead type commander (TYCOM), Washington, D.C. headquarters, major staff, and joint billets indicate potential to succeed as a captain. - c.
-PAOs who have a successful track record of translating commander's vision and intent into public communication strategies and plans; leading, advising, and aligning enterprise Public Affairs personnel and programs; and integrating public communication efforts across multiple and diverse organizations to include the U.S. interagency and/or foreign militaries in order to achieve strategic and operational goals indicate potential to succeed as a captain.
+As such, sustained superior performance in diverse billets, particularly direct senior leader support, operational staffs, community leadership, Washington, D.C. headquarters, and joint staffs, indicates strong potential for future success, keeping in mind that an officer's career track may not include all desired career milestones due to the recently enacted career milestone and progression model.

+b.
+Best qualified PAOs should have a balance of increased leadership opportunity and increasing scope of public affairs responsibility in shore and sea billets.
+Officers who have successfully completed and have demonstrated superb performance in a lieutenant commander milestone tour, as demonstrated by earning the 7M1 AQD, should be given favorable consideration.

-- Subj: ORDER CONVENING THE FY-22 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN - d.
-PAOs who obtain a post-graduate degree from a military service college or civilian institution, either in a Navy-funded billet or independently, should be given favorable consideration. - e.
-Designation as a JQO, a successful tour in a joint billet, and completion of joint education are valuable in the development of PAOs who are qualified to be O-6 combatant commander (CCDR) PAOs and candidates for flag officer. - f.
-PAOs who obtain civilian accreditation in public relations + military (AQD: 7A2) or certification as a strategic communication management professional (AQD: 7C2) should be given favorable consideration.
+c.
+PAOs who obtain a post-graduate degree from a military service college or civilian institution, either in a Navy-funded billet or independently, should be given favorable consideration.

+d.
+Designation as a JQO, a successful tour in a joint billet, and completion of joint education are valuable in the development of senior PAOs.
+PAOs who have successfully completed these assignments should be given favorable consideration.

+e.
+PAOs who obtain civilian accreditation in public relations, (AQDs: 7A1, 7A2) or certification as a communication management professional (AQDs: 7C1, 7C2) should be given favorable consideration.

-11. Foreign Area Officer (FAO) Community Considerations
+10. Foreign Area Officer (FAO) Community Considerations